-You’ve heard of recycling, but what is upcycling?
-Ideal Home defines it as “breathing new life into old items – be it furniture, home accessories or even clothing.”
+Upcycling can be described as ‘breathing new life into old items – be it furniture, home accessories or even clothing.’
 This post reports on a few upcycling projects that we’ve undertaken so far in our B&B.

 The previous occupant of our Hebridean house was a lady in her 90s.
-When she passed away and the house was cleared, a lot of the old lady’s furniture was left behind, which we were extremely grateful for.
+When she passed away and the house was cleared, a lot of the old lady’s furniture was left behind, for which we were extremely grateful.

-One of the items left in the house was an old sideboard, which we thought would look nice in our newly-decorated bathroom.
-We’re not especially artistic people, but we had a vision of how this relic from the 1970s might look when it was upcycled.
-We sanded down the surfaces, painted them in colours to match the walls and added a bit of decor.
-The tall white vase is one we picked up from the local charity shop for £2.
+One of the items left in the house was an old sideboard, a relic from the 1970s, which we thought would look nice in our newly-decorated bathroom.
+So we sanded down the surfaces, painted them in colours to match the walls and added a bit of decor.
+The white vase we picked up from the local charity shop for £2.

 We’re very fortunate that our local charity shop has a frequently-replenished stock of intriguing pieces of furniture and other household items, and that all sales go to a good cause (the local care home and hospice).
 For example, we picked up another sideboard, which we use in the breakfast room, for £40 (the bookshelves in this room are made from leftover floorboards – see below).
 We’ve also bought a sofa, small tables, cushions, crockery, paintings, vases and ornaments from the same shop.

 Our floorboards have all been upcycled too.
 They were salvaged from the University of Strathclyde in Glasgow by a floorboard recycling company.
-When we decided we wanted floorboards in our home, we searched for a greener alternative to chopping down even more trees and were delighted to find something not only eco-friendly, but with an interesting history too.
+When we decided we wanted floorboards in our home, we searched for an alternative to chopping down trees and were delighted to find something not only eco-friendly, but with an interesting history too.

-Here are some more of our upcycling projects – a couple of old chairs we painted and covered, a table we picked up from the charity shop for £4 and sanded and varnished, and a stone we used to replace a broken lampstand:
+Here are some more of our upcycling projects – a couple of old chairs we painted and covered, a table we picked up from the charity shop for £4 and upcycled, and a stone we used to replace a broken lampstand: